furkanyg/furkanyalcinn/README.md

 # furkanyalcinn
-game made with php and js
+game was made with php and js